Christophe-Martini/gcd-project/README.md

-The 'subject_id_test' dataframe contains identifiers of the volunteers for generating the test data loaded from the 'test/subject_test.txt'file
+The 'subject_id_test' dataframe contains identifiers of the volunteers for generating the test data loaded from the 'test/subject_test.txt'file.
+Its unique variable name is replaced by 'subjectid'

-The 'ytest' dataframe contains identifiers of activities loaded from the 'test/y_test.txt'file
+The 'ytest' dataframe contains identifiers of activities loaded from the 'test/y_test.txt'file.
+Its unique variable name is replaced by 'activity'.

 A first data set (mergedtest) is built on merging all data previously manuipulated and relevant about test set (subject_id_test,ytest,xtest).

-The 'subject_id_train' dataframe contains identifiers of the volunteers for generating the train data loaded from the 'train/subject_train.txt'file
+The 'subject_id_train' dataframe contains identifiers of the volunteers for generating the train data loaded from the 'train/subject_train.txt'file.
+Its unique variable name is replaced by 'subjectid'

-The 'ytrain' dataframe contains identifiers of activities loaded from the 'traint/y_train.txt'file
+The 'ytrain' dataframe contains identifiers of activities loaded from the 'traint/y_train.txt'file.
+Its unique variable name is replaced by 'activity'.

 A second data set (mergedtrain) is also built on the same way for data relevant about train set (subject_id_train,ytrain,xtrain).